Market overview: Financial markets focus on US elections

 100 = 01.01.2024

 This graphic shows the performance of the equity markets in Switzerland, worldwide and in emerging markets over the past 12 months in Swiss francs.
-It indicates that stock markets are continuing to recover after the slump last autumn, despite faltering momentum recently.
+It indicates that, after the slump in autumn last year, equity markets had more than just recovered by mid-July this year.
+However, apart from the USA, stock markets again faltered in the second six months of the year.

 Source: SIX, MSCI